FootyNumb3rs/Metacritic-Scraper-/README.md

 # Metacritic-Scraper-
-Script to scrape data regarding game reviews from Metacritic.com - Written using Node.js
+Script to scrape data regarding game reviews from Metacritic.com - Written using Node.js Stored in MongoDB Database